dib-lab/2020-paper-sourmash-gather/manuscript.md

 identify the best genome for *mapping* may sometimes lead to inaccurate assignments.
-Note that long k-mers are generally more stringent and specific than mapping, so e.g. 51-mer overlaps can be used to identify candidate genomes for mapping, but not all candidate genomes will be found using 51-mer overlaps.
+Note that long k-mers are generally more stringent and specific than mapping, so e.g. 51-mer overlaps can be used to identify *some* candidate genomes for mapping, but not *all* candidate genomes will necessarily be found using 51-mer overlaps.
 The extent and impact of this kind of false negative in the min-set-cov approach remains to be evaluated but is likely to only affect strain- and species-level assignments, since nucleotide similarity measures lose sensitivity